nf-core/rnadnavar/docs/usage.md

   - we recommend adding `mutect2,strelka,sage` to `tools` option for this step.

-- normalise will require: `patient,status,sample,vcf,variantcaller,normal_id` if not realignment step in tools.
+- `norm` will require: `patient,status,sample,vcf,variantcaller,normal_id` if not realignment step in tools.

   - `normal_id` is needed to properly create the id tag, which is going to be tumour_vs_normal style to match it with the rest of the pipeline (note that this will be simplified in the future to just id but it is not yet implemented).
-  - we recommend adding `vep,normalise,consensus` to `tools` to get annotated vcfs and consensus maf with this option.
+  - we recommend adding `vep,norm,consensus` to `tools` to get annotated vcfs and consensus maf with this option.

 - filtering
   - If you use other variant callers that are not mutect2, strelka or SAGE you will need to change in `config/modules/filtering/maf_filtering.config` and add to args `--vc_priority caller1 caller2 caller3`